aizaibela/Murder-Mistery-Database/README.md

  Using this database from Keggle: https://www.kaggle.com/datasets/johnp47/sql-murder-mystery-database

- This project involves solving a mistery murder case.
+<p><strong> This project involves solving a mistery murder case.
  This is a project to practice my SQL skills.
-I've found that this type of project is a great way to practice and understand better how to get information using SQL.
+I've found that this type of project is a great way to practice and understand better how to get information using SQL.</strong></p>

  "There's been a Murder in SQL City!
 The SQL Murder Mystery is designed to be both a self-directed lesson to learn SQL concepts and commands and a fun game for experienced SQL users to solve an intriguing crime.